Pa. National Guard gets new senior enlisted advisor

 |0

 This work, Pa.
-National Guard gets new senior enlisted advisor, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard gets new senior enlisted advisor, by SFC Matthew Keeler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT